Talc-AI/search-bench/README.md

 5. News

 Questions with answers that have changed recently because of developments in the real world.
-Notably, we plan update this section regularly.
+Notably, we plan to update this section regularly.
 This means that Searchbench isn't always comparable across points in time.
 Our goal is to give product feedback, so it's more important for a product to keep up with the latest news than it is for our benchmark to be static.

 #### Tradeoffs